Auchterless: History

-Auchterless station served the settlement and was opened in 1857 by the Banff Macduff & Turriff Junction Railway, later part of the Great North of Scotland Railway, then the LNER and finally British Railways, on the branchline from Inveramsay to Macduff.
-The station closed to passengers in 1951 and the line closed to goods in 1966.
-The station lay to the north-east, the main building remaining as a private housing as do the railway cottages.
+The development of Auchterless was significantly impacted by the expansion of the Scottish rail network in the mid-19th century.
+Auchterless station opened in 1857, serving the community as part of the Banff, Macduff and Turriff Junction Railway.
+This line later became integrated into the Great North of Scotland Railway, the LNER, and finally British Railways, connecting the settlement to the branch line running from Inveramsay to Macduff.
+The station eventually closed to passengers in 1951 and the line ceased operations for goods traffic in 1966.
+The main station building and the railway cottages remain today, having been converted into private housing.